surahman/MCQ-Platform/pkg/model/cassandra/README.md

 ### User Account

-This struct is created to be exposed for use with the HTTP request handlers.
+This struct is created to be exposed for use with the HTTP handlers.
 This ensures consistency with the `User` `struct`.
 It contains the `Username`, `Password`, `FirstName`, `LastName`, and `Email` fields.

 ### CQL Query